This app features several simulators, accessible on the top navigation bar, or by clicking below:

 We encourage users to consult these papers for more information on how sample size affects the uncertainty surrounding different types of estimates.

 Power is the probability that you will detect a significant effect if your hypothesis, also called the alternative hypothesis, is true.
 This simulator repeats the same experiment 100 times,under two different scenarios:

 The simulator records the p-values for each of the 100 experiments; then creates a histogram showing the distribution of the p-values for each scenario.
 You can adjust power by changing the number in the power box.
-The red bar in the top panels shows you the percentage of p-values that are <0.05 for each scenario.
-The zoomed in panels show you the distribution of p-values between 0 and 0.05.
+The red bar in the top panels shows you the percentage of p-values that are less than the significance level for each scenario.
+The zoomed in panels show you the distribution of p-values between 0 and the significance level.

 If there is an effect (the alternative hypothesis is true), which p-values are more common: p<0.005 or 0.045